Quick Stats

 - Geographic focus matters: Your project must serve one or more of the eight central Illinois counties in the foundation's service area

-- Flexible funding available: The Community Grants Program accepts proposals for any charitable purpose, making it accessible to diverse organizations
+- Flexible funding available: The Community Grants Programme accepts proposals for any charitable purpose, making it accessible to diverse organisations

-- Multiple opportunities: With various specialized funds (women's, seniors, historic preservation, recreation access), organizations may find multiple relevant funding streams
+- Multiple opportunities: With various specialised funds (women's, seniors, historic preservation, recreation access), organisations may find multiple relevant funding streams

-- Centennial milestone: The foundation is celebrating 100 years of philanthropy, demonstrating long-term commitment to the region
+- Centennial milestone: The foundation celebrated 100 years of philanthropy in 2024, demonstrating long-term commitment to the region

-- Strong financial position: With over $100 million in assets and a 4-star Charity Navigator rating, the foundation is well-established and financially stable
+- Strong financial position: With approximately $78 million in assets and a 4-star Charity Navigator rating, the foundation is well-established and financially stable

-- Start early: Applications open 4-6 weeks before deadlines; use this time to prepare thoroughly and utilize the online tutorial
+- Start early: Applications open 4-6 weeks before deadlines; use this time to prepare thoroughly and utilise the online tutorial

 References